SweetingTech/RagChat/README.md

 *   **Customizable System Instructions:**  Define system instructions (system prompt) to control the AI's behavior.
 *   **Short term memory:** Remember previous conversations.

+## Project Layout

+The project has the following structure:

+*   `chatbot_gui.py`: This file contains the Streamlit application code.
+*   `chroma_db.py`: This file contains the code for interacting with the Chroma database.
+*   `document_loader.py`: This file contains the code for loading documents from different file types.
+*   `indexing.py`: This file contains the code for creating and querying the index.
+*   `session_manager.py`: This file contains the code for managing chat sessions.
+*   `data/`: This directory contains the documents that are uploaded by the user.
+*   `vector_index.json`: This file contains the persisted index.
+*   `embedding_model/`: This directory contains the embedding models.

+## Embedding Folder

+The `embedding_model` folder is intended to store the embedding models used by the application.
+While the folder itself is tracked by Git, the models inside it are not.
+This is because the models can be large and are not essential for the codebase to function.
+You can download and place your desired embedding models in this folder.

 ## Prerequisites

 Before you begin, ensure you have the following: